StephanThierry/nodejs4synologynas/README.md

 ### Are you new to NodeJS
 If you've gotten this far, then probably not.
 But just in case, check out my very basic tutorial project: https://github.com/StephanThierry/node-tutorialgallery that explains some of the basic concepts of setting a NodeJS server inside a functioning (ugly) app.
+Don't use this project for it's amazing features, but for the comments that go with each line of the server application, explaining what they do and why.